EthernalStar/WinEdit-Dx/README.md

 The Tool itself is structured into two main segments:
 1. The Window List at the Bottom to choose your Window from.
 2. The different Options to edit the choosen Window at the Top.
+**Also the Tool may be flagged as a false positive by your System** **If you are still unsure please check and compile the Source Code yourself or try it in a VM first**

 ### Window List